MattthewWilson/Matthew-Wilson_2021CourseWork/Matthew-Wilson_LearningJournal_2021.md

 Inital plan was to create a 2D pathfinding module.
 Guides on how to do this on the scale I wanted were all based upon using the A* pathfinding package.
 As I didn't want my package to rely on an existing one, I decided to switch to a more basic enemy patrol script for this package.

 Issue with making the object move correctly.
-The raycast that is being used to detect the ground keeps triggering for seemingly no reason.
+The raycast that is being used to detect the ground keeps failing to trigger for seemingly no reason.
+After triple checking everything I noticed that I had left the basic box I was using as a place holder with a 3D box collider instead of a 2D one.
+As the raycast was looking for 2D, it was not detecting the box.
+I swapped the 3D collider for a 2D one and this fixed the issue.